 Student Treated for Alcohol-Induced Illness at Hospital but Not Admitted

-- If the student has informed the parent(s)/guardian(s), the Dean may contact the parent(s)/guardian(s) to confirm.
+- If the student has informed the parent(s)/guardian(s), the Assistant Dean may contact the parent(s)/guardian(s) to confirm.

-- If the student has not informed the parent(s)/guardian(s), the Dean discusses the situation with the student and may give the student 24 hours to contact the parent(s)/guardian(s) and then the Dean may notify the parent(s)/guardian(s).
+- If the student has not informed the parent(s)/guardian(s), the Assistant Dean discusses may give the student 24 hours to contact the parent(s)/guardian(s) and then the Assistant Dean may notify the parent(s)/guardian(s).

 Psychologically Distressed Students

 In the event of an emergency, the first order of concern is for the physical safety and the well being of any students who may be injured, and secondly for any students affected by the crisis (i.e., witnesses, friends of victims).
 Getting injured students safely transported for expedited medical care must be the highest priority.
 In the event of psychological emergencies, medical care followed by intervention by professional mental health providers is the order of concern.